marbl/ModDotPlot/README.md

 `--color <list of hexcodes>`

 List of custom colors in hexcode format can be entered sequentially, mapped from low to high identity.

-`--breakpoints <list of ints>`

-Add custom identity threshold breakpoints.
-Note that the number of breakpoints must be equal to the number of colors + 1.

 `-t / --axes-ticks <list of ints>`